Chocolate - Good or Bad for your health?

 - And some organisations funding the research have a commercial self interest in the findings.

-- However, the evidence suggests that chocolate (dark chocolate in particular) is likely to reduce the risk of type 2 diabetes, angina, stroke and heart attack.
+- However, the evidence suggests that chocolate (dark chocolate that hasn't been too processed in particular) is likely to modestly reduce the risk of type 2 diabetes, angina, stroke and heart attack.

 - At the same time the healthy ingredients in chocolate can be found in fruit, vegetables and green tea – without sugar and fat having been added.